demonish11/12hrs_challenge_Gcp_pipeline/README.md

 # 🛠️ GCP Data Pipeline Nas.io Challenge

-This repository demonstrates a scalable and modular data pipeline architecture built on Google Cloud Platform for analytics and dashboarding use cases.
+This project was made in a span of 12 hrs for a data championship by Nas.io , this repository demonstrates a scalable and modular data pipeline architecture built on Google Cloud Platform for analytics and dashboarding use cases.

 ---